A nuanced approach to the multimodal transformation project in composition.

 - Product Specialist: Responsible for the marketing materials and website.

 - Lead Writer: The visionary that writes the narrative and establishes company ethos (varies based on game type).

 Once they are together as a team, they explain visions for the project, their roles, and exchange contact information.
 From the first moment, you can see the fear, but also excitement for working on the project together.
 Most of them meet up daily (virtually or face-to-face) to discuss the game or marketing materials and projects rapidly form and change.
 One group, a year after their presentation, still talk and work on games together.
 The collegiality that is formed in about a month of work is amazing.

-Below is an example (just one iteration) of the project and presentation.
-If you would like any other resources, please let me know via email: email@example.com.
+Below is an example (just one iteration) of the project and presentation using the Twine game designer (no expertise required).
+An upper level iteration that gives the students a lot more freedom can be found HERE under "Raid 5."
+The student created games and videos can be found HERE.
+If you would like any other resources, please let me know via email: firstname.lastname@example.org.